How Much Money Does Disney World Make A Day?

 Genie+ replaced the previous FastPass system, now charging guests for faster ride queue times.

-It’s estimated that about 40% of guests do so, so this adds an average of about $7 per person for the day.
-This number is likely to keep increasing as park attendance continues to rise back to pre-pandemic levels as guests will effectively be forced to buy the feature in order to experience all of the attractions in each park.
+About 40% of guests are estimated to do so, adding an average of about $7 per person for the day.
+This number is likely to keep increasing as park attendance continues to rise back to pre-pandemic levels, as guests will effectively be forced to buy the feature in order to experience all of the attractions in each park.

-Let’s not forget about the after hour events, dessert fireworks parties, and special event parties.
+Let’s not forget about the after-hours events, dessert fireworks parties, and special event parties.

 Read More: How Many People Go To Disney World Each Day?